rei/rei-cedar-docs/docs/components/text/README.md

 ### Applying Strong to Body Styles

 Body styles include a set of strong options: `cdr-text-body-strong-500`, `cdr-text-body-strong-400`, and `cdr-text-body-strong-300`.
-Those options should be used when a paragraph needs to be bolder than the surrounding text.
 However, there might be times when a set of words within a sentence needs to be bold.
 In those cases, use the generic cdr-text-strong.
 The set of strong options have a lighter font weight than the generic cdr-text-strong.

 ### Do / Don’t